Are Crawl Space Sump Pumps Necessary?

 What to Consider When Buying Sump Pumps

-- Sump pump motor power: An economical unit may just have enough power to drain out water that’s running slowly.
-But when you’re faced with a real flood, where water gushes in, you’ll want a sump pump with a powerful motor.
-It will last longer and won’t need to run for hours to pump out huge volumes of water.
+- Sump pump motor power: An economical unit may have enough power to drain out water that’s running slowly.
+But if your basement faces a flood with gushing water, you’ll need a sump pump with a powerful motor.
+It will last longer and won’t need to run for hours to pump out large volumes of water.

-- Clogging proof: When a sump pump takes in water, its ports are likely to clog with silt or debris, slowing action or stopping the pump.
-This will take you to square one.
-To stop the intake from clogging, get a sump pump with a durable plastic sump liner and a lid.
-The sump impeller should also be designed in a way that it doesn’t let pebbles or debris get stuck.
+- Clogging proof: When a sump pump takes in water, its ports can clog with silt or debris, slowing down or stopping the pump from working.
+To prevent the intake from clogging, you want a sump pump with a durable plastic sump liner and lid whose design will also not be troubled by pebbles or debris.